atol/connect-four/README.md

 Compile the program by running `make`.

-Run `./main' to start the game.
+Run `./main` to start the game.

+Clean up the directory by removing executable and object files by running `make clean`.

 ## Implementation